code4sac/councilmatic-stack/README.md

 3. `pupa update sacramento` (runs the update script)
 4. `exit` exit scrapers

+## Importing data into Councilmatic

+1. Ensure the containers are running.
+If they are still running from the Initializing step above continue to step 2.
+Otherwise start the containers: `docker-compose up`
+2. `docker-compose exec scrapers /bin/bash` (ssh's into the councilmatic project)
+3. `python manage.py import_data`
+4. `exit` exit the scrapers

 ## Accessing the web application

 The web application is accessible at http://localhost:8001/ in your browser.